Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Day Ten, Camino Primitivo Maps and Stats

 Our long rest day in Lugo served its purpose to refuel us, plus for the very first time on the entire Camino, I think we were in bed prior to 10 p.m.
+This stage became a lengthy one, because we were fit and flying.
+For sure, the terrain was also much easier than before.

 Here is the Google interactive map that I created from our journey on day ten of the Camino.
 As always, I included the services along the Way, that will be helpful in your planning.
-I did not include all the possibilities for accommodation in Lugo, just albergues, hostal and reasonably-priced pensions near the center of town.
+I did not include all the possibilities for accommodation in Lugo, just albergues, hostals and reasonably-priced pensions near the center of town.
 Click here to see others.

 We set out from our own accommodation, the comfortable Hotel España, just across from the medieval walls, a few steps south of the Lugo cathedral.
 I was very happy that we had mapped the route out of Lugo the day before on our rest day.
 There is more than one way out of town as you can see on the map.
 Just zoom in on Lugo.

-Below is the elevation profile that coincides with our day ten.
 After dropping off the hill where Lugo sits, the way gently climbs, never more than 200 meters (650 feet) over many kilometers.
 It does not feel overly strenuous.
+After Ferreira, at about 26 kilometers, there is a mild climb, followed by a downhill of the same amount, before ending in As Seixas.

 The Journey on Day Ten, Camino Primitivo